fastify/fastify-caching/README.md

 server instance with an object that can be used for caching items. **Note:** the default cache should not be used in a "production" environment.
 It is an LRU, in-memory cache that is capped at 100,000 items.
-It is *highly* recommended that a full featured cache object be supplied, e.g.
+It is *highly* recommended that a full-featured cache object be supplied, e.g.
 [abstract-cache-redis][acache-redis].

 [acache-redis]: https://www.npmjs.com/package/abstract-cache-redis